 As the rash spreads, the original patch is joined by a number of smaller spots that spread out across the torso.
 In some cases, the spots spread to the arms and legs (however, it usually doesn't appear on the palms or soles).
 The spots can be itchy.

 Pityriasis rosea is not contagious.
 Although sometimes the spots take a while to fade completely, most kids have no lasting traces of the rash after it's healed.

 What Causes Pityriasis Rosea?

-Doctors aren't really sure what causes pityriasis rosea.
+Doctors aren't sure what causes pityriasis rosea.
 Some think it's caused by a virus, but this hasn't been proved.

 Pityriasis rosea is more likely to show up in the spring and fall.

 What Are the Signs & Symptoms of Pityriasis Rosea?